Tuesday, December 3, 2024

 Diseases of ileum.

-Crohn's disease, malabsorption syndrome, short loop syndrome, ulcerative colitis, sprue, lymphoma of abdomen and amyloidosis are some of the diseases producing B12 deficiency.
+Crohn's disease, malabsorption syndrome, short loop syndrome, ulcerative colitis, sprue, lymphoma of the abdomen and amyloidosis are some of the diseases producing B12 deficiency.

 Medication.
 Acid production in the stomach can be stopped by Pantoprazole and to a lesser degree by H2 (histamine receptor 2) blockers.
 Acid in the stomach is necessary for releasing vitamin B12 from the food substances in the stomach.